amanrai31/NodeFullstack/backend/README.md

 `computer/mobile/client <==> |express http requests| <==> server(FE & DB)`

-1. create git repo and clone it
+1. create git repo and clone it on local.
 2. On local- it is empty folder, so `npm init` OR `npm init -y` i.e. intilize an app from npm & this will create a package.json only.
 3. you can edit scripts in package.json `"start" : "node index.js"` [index.js is entry point for our app which we decided while creating package.json] {Bundlers like vite/versel do this all things for us.}
 4. Create index.js file write hello world and run by `npm run start` [Bare node application].